 However, higher rewards mean higher risks!
 If the price of Bitcoin falls 5%, you will end up losing 50% of your original investment, and if the price falls 10%, you will end up losing all your funds.
 That is why margin trading is only recommended for traders that are well-versed with the cryptocurrency markets and are good at predicting the prices.

-What Cryptocurrencies to Choose for Margin Trading?
+What Cryptocurrencies do Beginners Choose for Margin Trading?

 The crypto space has seen currencies making 70% moves on either side within a day.
 So it is always smart to go for crypto that is usually stable and has a more predictable price pattern than other cryptocurrencies.